scicloj/scicloj.github.io/content/en/docs/community/chat.md

 ## The Clojurians Zulip

-Most of our communication takes place in specific streams at the [Clojurians Zulip chat](http://clojurians.zulipchat.com).
+Most of our communication takes place in specific streams (also called channels) at the [Clojurians Zulip chat](http://clojurians.zulipchat.com).

 Small task groups often create ad-hoc streams for their task, but a lot of the communitcation takes place in more popular, long-living streams (examples below).